google/zetasql/docs/query-syntax.md

 (`epsilon`,`delta`) or (`epsilon`, `k_threshold`) in their
 differentially private query.

-While doing testing or initial data exploration, it is often useful to set `delta` to a value where all groups, including small groups, are preserved.
-This removes privacy protection and should only be done when it is not necessary to protect query results, such as when working with non-private test data. `delta` roughly corresponds to the probability of keeping a small group.
+While doing testing or initial data exploration, it's often useful to set `delta` to a value where all groups, including small groups, are preserved.
+This removes privacy protection and should only be done when it isn't necessary to protect query results, such as when working with non-private test data. `delta` roughly corresponds to the probability of keeping a small group.
 In order to avoid losing small groups, set `delta` very close to 1, for example `0.99999`.